opentelekomcloud/ui-driver-otc/README.md

-# ui-driver-skel
+# ui-driver-otc
-Skeleton Rancher UI driver for custom docker-machine drivers
+Rancher UI driver for custom docker-machine drivers (Node)

-**Note: The Master branch works with Rancher 2.x+, if you are building a custom driver for Rancher 1.x use the 1.x branch**
+**Note: The Master branch works with Rancher 2.x+ (till 2.11), if you are building a custom driver for Rancher 1.x use the 1.x branch**

+**Note**: Support for UI Plugins (based on Ember) for cluster and node drivers was deprecated in Rancher 2.11.0 and will be removed in a future release.

 ## Setup